federicopuy/HP-English-Learning-Assistant-Llama-RAG/README.md

-# Harry Poitter English Language Learning Assistant using Llama 3 and RAG
+# Harry Potter English Language Learning Assistant using Llama 3 and RAG
 Harry Potter Chatbot using Llama 3 and RAG for English Language Learning

 The entire implementation is included in the Jupyter Notebook.